 1. Hayley Mills

 Some Hollywood stars struggle for years to make the A-list.
 However, this was not the case for ’60s teen sensation Hayley Mills.
-Mills burst onto the scene at 13 by winning the BAFTA for Most Promising Newcomer for her first-ever film role in the British crime drama Tiger Bay.
+Mills burst onto the scene at 13 by winning the BAFTA for Most Promising Newcomer for her first-ever film role in the British crime drama Tiger Bay (1959).

-She followed that up in quick succession by winning the last ever juvenile Academy Award for Pollyanna.
-She then starred as two identical twins in the iconic original version of the Parent Trap.
+She followed that up in quick succession by winning the last ever juvenile Academy Award for Pollyanna (1960)..
+She then starred as two identical twins in the iconic original version of The Parent Trap (1961).

-Although Mills never again hit the box office heights of her childhood, she had a successful career both on the stage and on the small screen.
-In the late ’80s, you’ll remember her as the first teacher that had to deal with Zach Morris.
-She portrayed Miss Bliss in the show that turned into Saved By The Bell.
-Most recently, Mills featured in the British mini-series Pitching In.
+Although Mills never again hit the box office heights of her childhood, she had a successful career both on the stage and the small screen.
+In the late ’80s, you’ll remember her as the first teacher that had to deal with Zach Morris, having portrayed Miss Bliss in the show that turned into Saved By The Bell.
+Most recently, Mills, 76, featured in the British mini-series Pitching In and Compulsion, as well as the film Last Train to Christmas (2021).
 She also beat breast cancer and is currently dating a man twenty years her junior.

 2. Marc Copage